Analog filters, part 2: let it ring

 Recall from the earlier article that standard analog filters behave correctly in the special case of a steady sine wave.
 For radio, this works because the carrier signals are near-perfect sines that are modulated at a comparatively glacial pace.
 For audio, the filters don’t actually do what we assume — but their effects sound natural because they mimic real-world acoustic phenomena.

 There are many ways to build resonant circuits, but a particularly clever and low-component approach is known as the Sallen-Key topology.
-The lowpass version can be derived from a familiar, passive second-order RC filter paired with an output-side voltage follower:
+The lowpass version can be derived from a familiar, passive second-order RC filter paired with an output-side voltage follower; the starting point is:

 To turn this into the actual Sallen-Key topology, the first capacitor is disconnected from the ground, and hooked up to the output of the voltage follower:

 The modification is not obvious, so let’s analyze it starting with the case of a low-frequency input signal.
 As we approach DC, both capacitors will exhibit high impedance, so the circuit’s output voltage will be predominantly influenced by the signal path through the two resistors.
-The op-amp doesn’t appreciably load its inputs, so the resistors do nothing, and Vout must be approximately the same as Vin:
+The op-amp doesn’t appreciably load its inputs, so the resistors do nothing, and Vout must be approximately the same as Vin.
+In effect, we have a voltage follower with 1x gain:

 Conversely, at high frequencies, C2 has a very low impedance compared to R2; in effect, any input signal should be more or less shunted to the ground, and the output should sit around zero volts:

 So far, we seem to have a pretty standard lowpass filter.
-But next, let’s consider the midpoint frequency.
-Recall that this is the point where the complex impedances of resistors and capacitors will have the same magnitude.
-At a given frequency not far from fc, the equivalent circuit might be visualized roughly this way:
+But next, let’s consider some midpoint frequency where the impedance of C1 is comparable with that of the signal path via the resistors, and isn’t yet dwarfed by the C2 shunt.
+At a given frequency not far from that midpoint, the equivalent circuit might be visualized this way:

-In effect, we have an attenuated, frequency-dependent positive feedback path between the op-amp’s output and its non-inverting input leg; critically, this feedback loop vanishes the moment we get sufficiently far away from fc, instead reverting to one of the two scenarios we discussed before.
+What’s that?
+Yes, it’s a positive feedback loop that constructively adds the output signal onto the input!
+Critically, this feedback loop vanishes the moment we get sufficiently far away from fc, instead reverting to one of the two scenarios we discussed before.

 In the same vein, the following is the formula for the Q factor: